-- 28. The public undoubtedly has a legitimate interest in knowing how much money a public body is spending on compromise agreements.
+- 31. The public undoubtedly has a legitimate interest in knowing how much money a public body is spending on compromise agreements.
 There is also a strong argument that a public body should be transparent and accountable to the public.
-It could therefore be argued that the compromise agreements should be disclosed to promote such openness and accountability. - 29.
+It could therefore be argued that the compromise agreements should be disclosed to promote such openness and accountability. - 32.
 The complainant has explained to the Commissioner that he is specifically interested in "gagging clauses" in which employees are prevented from discussing the circumstances of their case with third parties.
 Whilst the Commissioner considers that there is a public interest in understanding how compromise agreements may stop the open discussion of issues raised by employees, he is mindful that the agreements themselves contain personal data and the individuals concerned have a right to privacy.
-There is no assumption that any such clause is relevant to this case. - 30.
+There is no assumption that any such clause is relevant to this case. - 33.
 The Trust has acknowledged that a balance has to be struck between a public authority's duty to be transparent and accountable about how and why it decided to spend public money in a particular way and its duty to respect its employees' right to privacy.
-However, in this case, there is only one agreement and one individual concerned.
-It is very likely that disclosure of the text of the agreement would lead to identification of the person concerned and this would constitute an unwarranted invasion of privacy. - 31.
-The Commissioner considers this to be a powerful and conclusive argument.
+It has argued that it has no objection to the disclosure of the number of agreements over the past ten years and the fact that there is only one should assure the people living in Somerset that it is providing good value for money. - 34.
+However, the Trust is concerned that the information related to one specific individual should not be disclosed.
+It is very likely that disclosure of any part of the withheld text of the agreement would lead to identification of the person concerned or could be linked to an identifiable person and this would constitute an unwarranted invasion of privacy.
+In addition, the Trust has argued that the person involved is not sufficiently senior to warrant disclosure of the financial settlement.

+- 35. The Commissioner considers this to be a powerful and conclusive argument.
 The interests of the individual are of paramount importance.
 A compromise agreement and the reasons it was entered into are confidential and personal.
-There is an expectation that this will not be made public. - 32.
+There is an expectation that any part of this which may identify the person or be linked to the person concerned will not be made public. - 36.
 The Commissioner therefore considers that the individual's right to privacy outweighs the public's legitimate interest in transparency and accountability in this case.